Alan Grant (Jurassic Park): Reception

 Mashable's Kristy Puchko, in her review of Jurassic World Dominion, wrote that Grant is treated "like a loser who never made a life for himself out of the excavation pits".
 Zoe Jordan of Screen Rant wrote that Dominion makes "the barest of efforts" to show character development in Grant.
 Matt Zoller Seitz of RogerEbert.com wrote that Neill "seems embarrassed to be onscreen, or at least confused as to what he's doing in the story", further stating that the film does not justify his involvement "other than that he's from the earlier movies and needed to be here for nostalgia-marketing reasons".
 Nick Bartlett of /Film found Grant to be more comedic compared to the previous films.
 Writing for Observer, Oliver Jones stated that Neill "spends much of this movie looking like a weekend warrior searching for the right aisle at Home Depot".

 Some fans were disappointed by Grant and Sattler's break-up in Jurassic Park III, viewing it as a mistake.
 David Crow, writing for Den of Geek, praised Dominion for reuniting the two romantically, while Todd Gilchrist of The A.V.
 Club found this aspect to be clumsily handled.
 Bartlett called the reconciliation "a lovely moment for the two characters — even if it reeks of fan service".

-The character is sometimes compared to Indiana Jones, in part because they wear similar hats.
+The character is sometimes compared to Indiana Jones, in part because they wear similar fedoras.
 Tim Robey of The Daily Telegraph referred to Grant as "palaeontology's answer to Indiana Jones, but with a geekier hat", while Tom Chapman of Screen Rant wrote, "With his Harrison Ford-esque chiseled jaw, Neill forged Grant as his very own Indiana Jones, but with an added layer of sass".